-The Consumer Assessment of Healthcare Providers and Systems (CAHPS) is a program conducted by the Agency for Healthcare Research and Quality (AHRQ) that helps healthcare organizations assess patient experience — and then use those results to aid in improving their quality of care.
+The Hospital Consumer Assessment of Healthcare Providers and Systems (CAHPS) is a program conducted by the Agency for Healthcare Research and Quality (AHRQ) that helps healthcare organizations assess patient experience — and then use those results to aid in improving their quality of care.
 CAHPS surveys are available for both ambulatory and institutional settings and cover a variety of topics — including communication with healthcare professionals, access to care and information, customer service, and coordination of care.

 CAHPS has incentivized improving patient experience at healthcare facilities.
-The results of these surveys are published and available for any patient or medical provider to see and apply to make more informed decisions.
+The results of these surveys are published and available for any patient or medical care provider to see and apply to make more informed decisions.
 This encourages healthcare organizations to take a hard look at their care model and see how they compare to competitors.

 With this valuable information, organizations are able to make progressive steps toward improving patient experience at their facility.
 Hospital CAHPS (HCAHPS) is a national, standardized, publicly reported survey conducted by the Centers for Medicaid & Medicare Services (CMS).
 Since the program’s first published reports in 2008, HCAHPS scores have helped capture the patient experience at over 4,000 hospitals annually.

 Gain insight into the patient experience

 To determine which factors most affect patient satisfaction, health systems must understand the entire patient journey — from pre-admission scheduling to lab testing and follow-up care.
 They also need insights on the roles that price, services, clinician referrals, and branding play in patients’ health care decisions.
 Focus groups and patient surveys in healthcare can help healthcare organizations determine which factors most influence the patient experience.

 McKinsey & Company reports that many health systems make large investments to improve the patient experience but fail to achieve their desired objectives because they don’t understand what matters most to their patients.